yzz9048/RCDMMP/README.md

 This toy dataset is collected from microservice benchmark SocialNetwork, which comprises 13 microservices and 13 database microservices, each microservice has four instances deployed on two worker servers, each equipped with Intel(R) Xeon(R) CPU E5-2620 v3 @ 2.40GHz, 4* 8G DDR4 Registered (Buffered) 2133 MHz, 2T HHD.
 A master server (the same equipment as work server) generates workloads using k6, collects monitoring data via Prometheus.

+File_a.py is the the core code of the diffusion model in the paper, and the File_b.py is the backbone of the diffusion model.

 #For Media and SN

 There are two folders in the dataset warehouse, namely Media and SN(Coming soon):

 the workload script for Media can be seen in compose-review.js, and mix-k6.js for SN